MY ACTIVITIES AT BRAMELOUP

 The leaves and small branches I cut up for compost or burning, while the trunks, if they are large enough, are dried and cut up for firewood.

-In May 2009, my Dutch intern, Lieuwe Vinkhuyzen, helped me to clear a new section of dense trees, brambles and vines beyond the vegetable garden so that I can eventually plant more fruit trees.
+In May 2009, my Dutch intern, Lieuwe Vinkhuyzen, helped me to clear a new section of dense trees, brambles and vines beyond the vegetable garden so that I could plant more fruit trees.
 He was able to uproot some quite large trees.

 cleared area in July 2009